lokaresanket69/Voice-enabled-FAQ-chatbot/README_ecommerce.md

 ### Product Inquiries
 ```
 Customer: "I'm looking for a new smartphone under $1000"
-Alex: "Great choice!
+Harvey Spectre: "Great choice!
 I found some excellent options for you.
 The iPhone 15 Pro at $999 has an A17 Pro chip and 48MP camera, while the Samsung Galaxy S24 at $899 features a Snapdragon 8 Gen 3 and 200MP camera.
 Both are fantastic choices!
 What's most important to you - camera quality, performance, or battery life? 📱"
 ```

 ### Order Support
 ```
 Customer: "What's your return policy?"
-Alex: "We want you to be completely happy with your purchase!
+Harvey Spectre: "We want you to be completely happy with your purchase!
 Our return policy is pretty straightforward - you have 30 days from delivery to return most items in their original condition.
 Electronics have a 14-day return window.
 Just make sure the item is unused and in its original packaging.
 Need help with a specific return? 😊"
 ```

 ### General Questions
 ```
 Customer: "How long does shipping take?"
-Alex: "Shipping times depend on your location and the shipping method you choose!
+Harvey Spectre: "Shipping times depend on your location and the shipping method you choose!
 Standard shipping usually takes 3-5 business days, while express shipping gets your order to you in 1-2 business days.
 We also offer same-day delivery in select areas.
 Where are you located?
 I can give you a more specific estimate! 🚚"
 ```

 ## 🛠️ Customization